trueos/pcbsd/src-qt5/docs/preinstall.rst

   features and drivers.
 If you wish to have or test the latest features and drivers as they become available and can tolerate possible breakage caused by new features being available before the next RELEASE, use the STABLE version.

-The installation file for the current RELEASE can be downloaded from the `PC-BSD® website <http://www.pcbsd.org//download.html>`_.
-Earlier versions and
+The image files for the current RELEASE can be downloaded from the `PC-BSD® website <http://www.pcbsd.org//download.html>`_.
+Previous RELEASE versions and
 STABLE versions can be downloaded from the `PC-BSD® CDN <http://iso.cdn.pcbsd.org/>`_.

 Several types of files are available for download.
 Before downloading a file, review the following descriptions to see which one best suits your needs:

-* files beginning with :file:`PCBSD` and ending in :file:`DVD-USB.iso` contain all of the information needed to install a graphical desktop or command-line server as well as several applications during installation.
+* Files beginning with :file:`PCBSD` and ending in :file:`DVD-USB.iso` contain all of the information needed to install a graphical desktop or command-line server as well as several applications during installation.
 This type of file can either be burned to a DVD media or a USB thumb drive.
 There will also be associated files with the same name but ending in a :file:`.md5` or :file:`.sha256` extension.
-Depending upon your current operating system and its tools, you can use the value in either one of those files to determine the integrity of the download, as described in the next section.
+Depending upon your current operating system and its tools, you can use the value in either one of those files to determine the integrity of the download, as described in :ref:`Data Integrity Check`.
 If a torrent is available, there will also be a file with the same name and a :file:`.torrent` extension.

-* files beginning with :file:`TrueOS` contain a command-line installer and are used to install a command-line version of a server.
+* Files beginning with :file:`TrueOS` contain a command-line installer and are used to install a command-line version of a server.
 This type of file can either be burned to a CD media or a USB thumb drive.
 There will also be associated files with the same name but ending in a :file:`.md5` or
   :file:`.sha256` extension.
-Depending upon your current operating system and its tools, you can use the value in either one of those files to determine the integrity of the download, as described in the next section.
+Depending upon your current operating system and its tools, you can use the value in either one of those files to determine the integrity of the download, as described in :ref:`Data Integrity Check`.
 If a torrent is available, there will also be a file with the same name and a
   :file:`.torrent` extension.

 If you plan to install a graphical desktop, download the file with :file:`PCBSD` in its name and either burn it to a DVD media or write it to a removable USB